solana-foundation/developer-content/content/courses/onchain-development/local-setup.md

 ### Extra steps for Windows users

-> MacOS and Linux users can skip this section.
-Linux and MacOS are the
+> macOS and Linux users can skip this section.
+Linux and macOS are the
 > recommended operating systems for Solana program development.
 However, if
 > you're on Windows, you can still follow along with these extra steps.